 Price & Value

-StrongVPN offers two pricing plans.
+StrongVPN offers two pricing plans: a monthly plan and an annual plan.
 They have the exact same features, but you get a significant discount with the longer subscription.

-The priciest option is the single month plan at $10.99.
-This is reduced by 67% to a very affordable $3.66 if you sign up to an annual plan.
+The priciest option is the single month plan at $11.99.
+This is reduced to a very affordable $3.97 if you sign up to an annual plan.

 On the plus side, StrongVPN offers a bundle deal, with a StrongDNS service and online storage.
 Both subscription plans include 250GB of free cloud storage with SugarSync.
 If you decide to switch VPN service, you will lose this storage.